winterfell77/Baseball-Data-Analysis/README.md

 yarn dev
 ```

-The website will be available at [http://localhost:3000](http://localhost:3000)
+Once ran, the website will be available at [http://localhost:3000](http://localhost:3000)

 The API will be available at [ http://127.0.0.1:5328
 ]( http://127.0.0.1:5328